salazarguille/yearn-vaults-v2-subgraph/README.md

 # Yearn Vaults V2 Subgraph

-This is the non-official subgraph for the Vault V2 - Yearn Protocol.
+This is the official subgraph for the Vault V2 - Yearn Protocol.

-It is based on [this feature branch](https://github.com/iearn-finance/yearn-vaults/tree/feat/registry-redux).
+The subgraph is being updated and fixed constantly.

 ## Get Started